Jaga-Mental-Dev/jaga-mental-backend/readme.md

    - Set up email and password authentication within Firebase to allow users to create accounts and log in directly with their credentials.

+4. **Emotion Detection Model**
+   - Integrate an API integration machine learning server to detect emotions from images or text data

 ### 🔄 In Progress / Pending

-4. **Emotion Detection Model**
+5. **Side Feature : Chatbot**
    - **Status:** Not yet implemented.
-   - **Next Steps:** Integrate a machine learning model to detect emotions from images or text data.
-Model selection and API integration are required.
+   - **Next Steps:** Integrate an API a machine learning server to implement chatbot.
+API integration are required.